AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_message_ios.md

 ### Retrieve thread messages from the server

-When you join a thread, messages are displayed in chronological order by default.

 For details about how to retrieve messages from the server, see [Retrieve Historical Messages](./agora_chat_message_ios?platform=iOS#retrieve-historical-messages-from-the-server).